-A member of Preferred Hotels & Resorts and Irelands 1st AA Red Star Property, The K Club luxury five star hotel Ireland boasts 69-room and Apartments, a grand Irish country retreat, set amid 550-acres of pristine parkland on a mile long private stretch of the River Liffey.
-An elegantly restored 19th Century Georgian mansion estate, the K Club is set on the former the site of Straffan House, which was originally modeled after a French chateau by Hugh Barton in 1832, the grandson of legendary winemaker Thomas Barton.
+A member of Preferred Hotels & Resorts and Irelands 1st AA Red Star Property, The K Club luxury five star hotel Ireland boasts 140-bedrooms, a grand Irish country retreat, set amid 550-acres of pristine parkland on a mile long private stretch of the River Liffey.
+An elegantly restored 19th Century Georgian mansion estate, the K Club is set on the former site of Straffan House, which was originally modelled after a French chateau by Hugh Barton in 1832, the grandson of legendary winemaker Thomas Barton.
 Converted into a luxury hotel and country club in 1991, the opening of The K Club Kildare was a landmark moment in the Irish hospitality industry, creating new standards of Irish décor and service that have not been surpassed.

 The K Club is home to 2 Championship Golf Courses - The Palmer Ryder Course, venue for the 2006 Ryder Cup, hailed among Europe’s greatest courses, and The Palmer Smurfit Course, host to the European Open from 1995 to 2007, a challenging Links inspired course.
 In addition to two 18-hole championship golf courses, The K Club also hosts the luxurious - 20,000 sq-ft K Spa that is hailed among the finest spas in Europe and certainly the best in Ireland.

 Located approximately 35 kilometers (22 miles) drive from Dublin City and just 38 Kilometers (24 miles) from Dublin Airport, The K Club 5 star hotel resort Ireland pair’s old-world charm, service and ambiance with modern comforts in a luxurious residential setting.
 Opulent, classical surroundings reflect elements of Ireland's history and reveal the best ofluxury accommodation.